Adapted from The Hungarian Cookbook by Susan Derecskey (Harper & Row, 1972)

 Salt

-1/4 cup rice (I use basmati because that's what I always use.)
+1/4 cup rice (I use basmati because that’s what I always have on hand.)

 1 egg, lightly beaten